Frédéric de Civry: Life and career

-Frédéric de Civry was born in Paris on 21 August 1861.
+Frédéric de Civry was born in Paris on 21 August 1861 into a French noble family; his mother Elisabeth was a natural daughter of Charles II, Duke of Brunswick.
 He received his education in England, and spent much of his cycling career in that country.
 He was generally considered to be an amateur cyclist in France, and frequently competed in that category, but Hugh Dauncey, in French Cycling: A Social and Cultural History, suggested that he was financially dependent upon the sport, and was considered a professional by the English press.
 He competed in the 1881 Grand Prix of Angers, finishing as the overall champion, and the sprint champion.
 In the same year, he became the French National Sprint Champion and was second overall at the Blois road race.
 In late 1881, he competed twice against the English champion, John Keen.
 In the first race at The Crystal Palace, de Civry was given a one-minute head start, and won when Keen retired halfway through.
 The second was a scratch 20-mile race at the same venue.
 Keen again retired, after 11 miles, and De Civry completed the race in 1 hour 4:21, beating the professional record by just over five seconds.